What are Dental Implants?

 The dental surgeon carefully checks the location to be regarded for the dental implant and evaluates whether the patient is qualified for this option.

-Removable dental dentures necessitate the aid of adhesives to assure secured installation.
+Convenience: Removable dental dentures need adhesives.
 Not only are they messy, but they are tremendously inconvenient and embarrassing, especially with mouth slips and the likely incident when the dentures will accidentally fall off from the mouth.

-Dental implants don’t cause any structural damage to the jaw bone, thus maintaining the face’s natural contours.
-Moreover, since they are designed to integrate with the bone, the permanence will eventually take away the feeling that they are just implanted.
+Facial Features: Dental implants don't cause any structural damage to the jaw bone, thus maintaining the face's natural contours.

-With good oral hygiene, some implants will last a lifetime.
-They are durable and better able to withstand force and pressure by trauma compared to conventional dentures and bridges.
+Durability: With good oral hygiene, some implants will last a lifetime.
+They are durable and better able to withstand force and pressure by trauma.

-Because a dental implant doesn’t involve the alteration of nearby teeth as such in traditional bridge placement, more of the patient’s existing teeth are left intact.
+Improvement in Oral Health: Because a dental implant doesn't involve altering nearby teeth as such in traditional bridge placement, more of the patient's existing teeth are left intact.
 The procedure promotes long-term oral well-being by supporting and allowing improved oral hygiene practices.

 To benefit from dental implants, you must be in good health (aside from missing teeth) and have a fully developed and healthy jawbone – Healthy gums and a healthy jawbone are required to support the implants.